+Section 37 of the

+Planning Act provides

+municipalities with a

+key planning tool that

+allows municipalities to

+grant an increase in

+height and/or density

+and receive additional

+services; facilities and

+matters (community

+benefits) from the

+owner of a

+contributing
-Section 37 of the Planning Act provides municipalities with a key planning tool that allows municipalities to grant an increase in height and/or density and receive additional services; facilities and matters (community benefits) from the owner of a contributing development. matters that would not otherwise be secured under the other provisions of the Planning Act or the Development Charges Act, and that may be of particular benefit to a specific area of Markham at large.

-- 10.2.4.3 To attain facilities, services and matters such as, but not limited to the following: - a) the conservation and/or improvements of cultural heritage resources; - b) the protection and enhancement of Natural Heritage Network lands and Natural Heritage Network Enhancement Lands, which would not be accepted as parkland dedication; - c) a substantial contribution to the urban forest on public lands; - d) provision of public access to valleylands and stream corridors; - e) the provision of increased amounts of open space or community facilities such as day care centres, libraries, community centres, or recreational facilities; - f) the provision of affordable and shared housing; - g) conservation and replacement of rental housing; - h) enhanced connections to transit facilities; - i) enhanced improvements to transit facilities; - j) enhanced road or servicing improvements; - k) provision of public parking facilities; - I) provision for pedestrian and cycling facilities; - m) public art; - n) non profit cultural facilities; and - o) other local improvements identified in Council initiated studies. - 10.2.4.4 To determine community benefits that are the subject of Section 37 provisions based on local community needs, intensification issues in the area, and the objectives of this Plan or any secondary plan, with priority given to provision of community benefits in proximity to the proposed development. - 10.2.4.5 To implement increased height and density provisions under Section 37 of the Planning Act through site specific by-laws passed under Section 34.
+- other objectives of this Plan and meet all applicable built form and neighbourhood compatibility objectives; and - there is adequate infrastructure to support the increase in height and/or density for the proposed development. - That a by-law to implement Section 37 may be enacted to achieve the objectives of this Plan for obtaining certain facilities, services or other matters that would not otherwise be secured under the other provisions of the Planning Act or the Development Charges Act, and that may be of particular benefit to a specific area of Markham at large. - To attain facilities, services and matters such as, but not limited to the following: - a) the conservation and/or improvements of cultural heritage resources; - the protection and enhancement of Natural Heritage Network lands and Natural Heritage Network Enhancement Lands, which would not be accepted as parkland dedication; - c) a substantial contribution to the urban forest on public lands; - d) provision of public access to valleylands and stream corridors; - e) the provision of increased amounts of open space or community facilities such as day care centres, libraries, community centres, or recreational facilities: - f) the provision of affordable and shared housing; - g) conservation and replacement of rental housing; - h) enhanced connections to transit facilities; - i) enhanced improvements to transit facilities; - i) enhanced road or servicing improvements; - k) provision of public parking facilities; - I) provision for pedestrian and cycling facilities; - m) public art; - n) non profit cultural facilities; and - o) other local improvements identified in Council initiated studies. - 10.2.4.4 To determine community benefits that are the subject of Section 37 provisions based on local community needs, intensification issues in the area, and the objectives of this Plan or any secondary plan, with priority given to provision of community benefits in proximity to the proposed development. - To implement increased height and density provisions under Section 37 of the Planning Act through site specific by-laws passed under Section 34.
 Such by-laws will contain the standards that would apply to the parcel of land in the event the bonus is awarded.
-The by-law will also specify the facilities, services and matters that are required to be provided or provided for before the Section 37 by-law provisions becomes applicable to a parcel of land. - 10.2.4.6 That an agreement between the property owner and Markham shall be entered into in regard to relevant facilities, services and matters, and when an owner is being awarded the increase in height and density and when the increased standards become applicable.
+The by-law will also specify the facilities, services and matters that are required to be provided or provided for before the Section 37 by-law provisions becomes applicable to a parcel of land. - That an agreement between the property owner and Markham shall be entered into in regard to relevant facilities, services and matters, and when an owner is being awarded the increase in height and density and when the increased standards become applicable.